The operations portfolio is concerned with matters directly relating to cricket matches run by the association. Super-6 games are run by member clubs.

-Anstey La Frantz Shield and Reevesie Cup games are run by the Academy Committee, however committees within the Operations Portfolio are engaged by the Academy Committee as required.
+Anstey La Frantz Shield, Reevesie Cup and Casey Cup games are run by the Representative Cricket Committee, however committees within the Operations Portfolio are engaged by the Representative Cricket Committee as required.

 The leasing of grounds is negotiated and signed with Brisbane City Council and Moreton Bay Regional Council.

-Rather than approaching each school for access to school ovals at no cost, an agreement is sought with the State Minister for Education and the State Minister for Sport and Recreation.
+Rather than approaching each school for access to school ovals at no cost, and agreement is sought with the State Minister for Education and the State Minister for Sport and Recreation.

 This step needs to be repeated at the change of government.

 A grounds survey form is sent to each club with a request to review each of the grounds in their area for suitability for junior cricket.
 Clubs are required to complete the form and return to the Administrator so that the grounds and draw committee know if grounds are available for use and the sizes of the fields so they can determine age group suitability.

 Once clubs have provided team numbers and names for each age group, and completed the grounds review form, draws for each age-group can be promulgated and grounds allocated for each match.